Simonas Stanevičius

-Simonas Tadas Stanevičius (Szymon Tadeusz Staniewicz; 26 October 1799 in Kanopėnai near Viduklė – 10 March 1848 in Stemplės near Švėkšna) was a Lithuanian writer and an activist of the "Samogitian Revival", an early stage of the Lithuanian National Revival.
+Simonas Tadas Stanevičius (Szymon Tadeusz Staniewicz; 26 October 1799 – 10 March 1848) was a Lithuanian writer and an activist of the "Samogitian Revival", an early stage of the Lithuanian National Revival.

 Biography

 Born to a family of petty nobles, as a son of Stanisław Staniewicz and Barbara Rymkiewicz.
 Stanevičius studied at the Jesuit gymnasium in Kražiai from 1817 to 1821.
 For a year he worked in Kražiai as a private teacher, before enrolling into the Art and Literature Department of Vilnius University.
 There he was influenced by democratic ideas of professors such as Joachim Lelewel and Ignacy Onacewicz.
 Stanevičius joined a cultural movement to promote the Lithuanian language.
 After graduation in 1826, he stayed in Vilnius, working as a private tutor and preparing his works for publication.
 In 1829, he published three of his works (a grammar book, collection of folk songs, and his fables).
 Stanevičius then moved to Raseiniai and lived in the Plater estate, managing their private library.
-During the Uprising of 1830, Stanevičius traveled to Königsberg where he met with Ludwig Rhesa and collected materials for future publications.
+During the Uprising of 1831, Stanevičius traveled to Königsberg where he met with Ludwig Rhesa and collected materials for future publications.
 After the death of his patron Jerzy Plater in 1836, Stanevičius moved to the estate of Jerzy's brother Kazimierz Plater in Stemplės.
 There Stanevičius continued to care for the 3,000-piece library until his death from tuberculosis in 1848.